AFeng-x/Draw-and-Understand/accessory/eval/readme.md

 └── ROC_eval.sh
 ```

 Images for LVIS and PACO datasets are sourced from COCO 2017.
 You can download the images from the [COCO website](https://cocodataset.org/#download).
-Then, modify the `--img_root` parameter in `eval.sh` to point to the directory where the COCO images are located:
+Then, modify the `--img_root` parameter in `infer_and_save.sh` to point to the directory where the COCO images are located:

 ```shell
 CUDA_VISIBLE_DEVICES=${GPU} PYTHONWARNINGS="ignore" python -W ignore eval.py \